Trainee Hub – Consultation Skills and Exam Support for GP Training (SCA + AKT)

 Designed for UK general practice, this approach builds on traditional frameworks by explicitly incorporating patient priorities and the real-world impact of diagnosis, enabling clinicians to provide compassionate, tailored care.

-Using this skills, working out which structures, work for you and your patients when breaking bad news and explaining next steps is key
+Using these skills, working out which structures, work for you and your patients when breaking bad news and explaining next steps is key

 Cases for you to use with peers/educators to practice and improve those skills: